Methane = a short-lived

 Low |

-Table 1 above outlines the characteristics of cannabis grow residual types in terms of nitrogen, carbon, moisture, and porosity.
+Table 1 outlines the characteristics of cannabis grow residual types in terms of nitrogen, carbon, moisture, and porosity.

 Source: BioCycle